suamin/MedDistant19/README.md

 tar -xzvf medline_pubmed_2019_entity_linked.tar.gz
 ```

-This will result extract the file `medline_pubmed_2019_entity_linked.jsonl` where each line is in JSON format with tokenized text with associated UMLS concepts.
+This will result extract the file `medline_pubmed_2019_entity_linked.jsonl` where each line is in JSON format with tokenized text with associated UMLS concepts and linguistic features per token.
 For example:

 ```json
 {